swiftlang/swift-evolution/proposals/0168-multi-line-string-literals.md

 Taking a precedent from Python language, long strings are strings delimited by `"""triple quotes"""` that can contain newlines and single or double `"` characters without the need to escape them.
 All other escapes would be processed as before including interpolation, \n and \" (if useful to include """ within the string.)
-Trailing whitespace would not be removed.
+An \ at the end of the line will mean that newline is not included in the string.
+Trailing whitespace should not be removed & comments are not allowed inside the string unless you want them to be included in the literal!

     assert( xml == """
         <?xml version="1.0"?>